Issue:

 • Replace [YourUsername] with your actual Windows username and [YourVersion] with the version of 3ds Max you are using.

-2. Copy the “usermacros” Folder:
+2. Copy the “scripts” Folder:

-• Copy the entire usermacros folder.
+• Copy the entire scripts folder.

 • Navigate to a new location on your computer where you want to store it, such as Documents or any other easily accessible folder.
 For instance, you can paste the copied folder here:

-3. Relink “Additional Scripts” and “Additional Macros”:
+3. Relink “Additional Scripts” and “Additional Startup Scripts”:

 • Open 3ds Max.